IMAGINATION – TAO LP 8

-Imagination also called the faculty of imagining, is the creative ability to form images, ideas, and sensations in mind without any immediate input of the senses (such as seeing or hearing).
+Imagination also called the faculty of imagining, is the creative ability to form images, ideas, and sensations in the mind without any immediate input of the senses (such as seeing or hearing).
 Imagination helps make knowledge applicable in solving problems and is fundamental to integrating experience and the learning process.
-A basic training for imagination is listening to storytelling (narrative), in which the exactness of the chosen words is the fundamental factor to “evoke worlds”.
+Basic training for imagination is listening to storytelling (narrative), in which the exactness of the chosen words is the fundamental factor to “evoke worlds”.

 I recommend the full read here:

 How it works, according to Popular Science:

 The brain’s default mode network, or as we like to call it, the “imagination network,” is particularly important for creativity.
 The default mode network, first identified by neurologist Marcus Raichle in 2001, engages many regions on the medial (inside) surface of the brain in the frontal, parietal and temporal lobes.

 We spend as much as half our mental lives using this network.
 It appears to be most active when we’re engaged in what researchers call “self-generated cognition”: daydreaming, ruminating, or otherwise letting our minds wander.

 The full article here: https://qz.com/584850/creative-peoples-brains-really-do-work-differently/